OnlyF0uR/statistics/README.md

-# statistics
+# Statistics
-Repository for various statistical analysis in R
+Repository for various mathematical & statistical analyses in R.